u-Bocu/silver_claw_project/README.md

-## A service using the main camera to control the mouse on the main screen.
+## A service using the main camera to control the mouse.
 /!\ Windows only... for now

 needed python modules: (if you want to build the project yourself)